sirfifer/voicelearn-ios/README.md

 ### Open Source Core

-The fundamental core of VoiceLearn will always remain open source.
+The fundamental core of UnaMentis will always remain open source.
 This ensures the greatest possible audience can collaborate on and utilize this work.
 The open source commitment includes:

 - Core voice pipeline and session management
 - Curriculum system and progress tracking